Pusar Ulak

 Pusar Ulak is a village in Bandar Seri Begawan, the capital of Brunei.
 It is officially a village subdivision under Mukim Kianggeh, Brunei-Muara District.
 The postcode for Pusar Ulak is BA1411.

 Infanstructures

+As part of a project to construct three pedestrian bridges in Brunei, Suyoi Osman presided over the opening of the pedestrian bridge at Jalan Pusar Ulak Radial Road in Kampung Kiulap on 5 March 2013.
+The project, which has a B$1,078,000 total contract value, intends to increase pedestrian safety and convenience, particularly close to schools.